KyleGospo/docs.bazzite.gg/src/donations.md

 ## Bazzite Maintainers and Contributors

 Love Bazzite and want to help sustain it's development?
 Consider sponsoring the maintainers and contributors of the project.
-All sponsors are deeply appreciated.
+If they don't have a Gitub Sponsors page, then give them a follow.

 ### Universal Blue
 - [**Kyle Gospodnetich**](https://github.com/sponsors/KyleGospo)